-Below are some of the guiding principles behind the development of EDXL-TEP:
+Below are some of the guiding principles behind the development of EDXL-HAVE:

 Support day-to-day and crisis use of the standard.

 Facilitate sharing of information amongst the general public, all levels of government, first nation/tribal, international, and non-governmental organizations.